 It can also lighten dark lips and give them a warmer color, and even camouflage scars.

 Since permanent makeup isn’t done with tattoo ink anymore but rather PMU pigments, the lip tattoo does not last forever.
-The semi-permanent lip color gradually fades and it requires occasional touch ups to stay fresh.
+The permanent lip color gradually fades and it requires occasional touch ups to stay fresh.

 Image source: Instagram @minkcosmetictattoo

 Who Is a Good Candidate for a Lip Tattoo?

 Anyone who likes wearing lipstick but doesn’t like the hassle of applying it several times a day.
 Also, women who want to add some volume to their lips.
 The lip tattoo won’t do as much as lip fillers, but it will definitely make your lips look fuller.

 A special technique called dark lip neutralization was designed to warm up the color of melanin-rich lips and even out their tone.

 Permanent lipstick is also great for uneven lips.
 It will hide any shape imperfections and make the lips more symmetrical.